Arrae Health: Primary Care Physician | Senior Health Services in Corona & Palm Springs

 Treatment Options for Peripheral Vascular Disease:

-PVD is an incurable condition, but thankfully, various treatment alternatives for peripheral vascular disease can help to control the disease and enhance blood flow:
+PVD is an incurable condition, but thankfully, various PVD Treatment alternatives for peripheral vascular disease can help to control the disease and enhance blood flow:

 • Lifestyle modifications: Enhancing blood flow and overall well-being can be achieved through quitting smoking, healthy dieting, keeping fit, and managing weight.